 After the long day and night of celebrating and with a bit of jet lag still, having just recently arrived in London, I ended up having a very low-key New Year’s Day, resting for a while before heading out to my neighborhood of Ealing to explore.

 How to see the magic in life

-I’d spent so much time at the end of 2011 working on my goals and visions for the year that I was quite clear about what I wanted.
-My top three wishes for 2012, as I call them, are:
+I’d spent so much time at the end of the year working on my goals and visions for the year that I was quite clear about what I wanted.
+My top three wishes for this year, as I call them, are:

-1. Finish and publish my first book ~ wrapping up a dream I launched here on 8womendream more than two years ago.
+1. Finish and publish my first book, wrapping up a dream I launched more than two years ago.